recommend-games/blog/content/posts/sdj_designers/index.md

 | [Uwe Rapp](https://recommend.games/#/?designer=4307) | 0 / 0 / 2 | 0 / 0 / 0 | 0 / 0 / 1 |

+### Spiel des Jahres

+- 343 different designers had a game on the longlist
+- 121 different designers had a game on the shortlist
+- 75 different designers won the award (incl special awards)
+- 48 different designers won the main award

+### Kennerspiel des Jahres

+- 95 different designers had a game on the longlist
+- 52 different designers had a game on the shortlist
+- 20 different designers won the award (incl special awards)
+- 14 different designers won the main award

+### Kinderspiel des Jahres

+- 207 different designers had a game on the longlist
+- 87 different designers had a game on the shortlist
+- 42 different designers won the award (incl special awards)
+- 41 different designers won the main award

 ## Other questions

 - How many different designers have won/nom/rec SdJ/KedJ/KidJ/any?